 Call to Action - Step Five: Scholarship Fund

-All thirty-seven members of the Midwestern University Response Team, as well as University Faculty, Staff and Students have come together and contributed $80,000.00 thus far to create a new scholarship fund in clear demonstration of unwavering support to all underrepresented minority students.
+All members of the Midwestern University Leadership Team, as well as University Faculty, Staff and Students have come together and contributed over $100,000 thus far to create and sustain a scholarship fund in clear demonstration of unwavering support to all underrepresented minority students.
 Strengthening and promoting diversity in the healthcare workforce is a critical component of Midwestern University's mission to educate the twenty-first century healthcare team to meet the needs of all members of our society.

-This new Midwestern University Diversity Scholarship Fund will be used to provide need-based scholarships for qualified students on both the Downers Grove and Glendale Campuses.
-Two $5,000 awards will be given at each campus beginning with the 2020/2021 academic year.
+The Midwestern University Diversity Scholarship Fund will be used to provide need-based scholarships for qualified students on both the Downers Grove and Glendale Campuses.
+Two $5,000 awards will be given at each campus on an annual basis.
+The scholarship was first awarded during the 2020/2021 academic year.

-Eligibility and Application Process can be located on the Financial Aid website as of September 18, 2020, and applications must be submitted by October 15, 2020.
+Eligibility and Application Process can be located on the Financial Aid website.
 Underrepresented Minority Students in any of our colleges or programs and in any year of study may apply.

 Scholarship Funds will be awarded on a competitive basis to eligible student applicants based on the following criteria: